takahikof/STAG/README.md

-# Token Adaptation via Side Graph Convolution for Temporally and Spatially Efficient Fine-tuning of 3D Point Cloud Transformers 🦌
+# Token Adaptation via Graph Convolutional Side Network for Efficient Fine-tuning of 3D Point Cloud Transformers 🦌
 Takahiko Furuya (University of Yamanashi)

 Accepted to the journal of Machine Vision and Applications ([arXiv version](https://arxiv.org/abs/2502.14142)).